At the NH Liberty Forum

 Live Auction to Follow.

-After departing your hotel, please join us for brunch at the premier Liberty clubhouse in Manchester, and hosted by the Women of the Free State.
-(Just a 20 minute drive from the Grappone Conference Center.)
+After departing your hotel, please join us for breakfast at the Quill Liberty clubhouse in Manchester (131 Amory St, Manchester, NH 03102), hosted by the Women of the Free State.
+The Quill is just a 20 minute drive from the Grappone Conference Center.

-All Other Adults and Older Kids – $25/ticket at the door
+All Other Adults and Older Kids – $25/ticket.

 Kids 5 and Under – Free